egsaatucla/egsaatucla.github.io/newsletters/_posts/2015-10-05-newsletter.md

 =====================================================================

-If you have any questions or suggestions for eGSA, email us at <ahref="mailto:secretary@bruinegsa.org">secretary@bruinegsa.org</a>
+If you have any questions or suggestions for eGSA, email us at <a href="mailto:secretary@bruinegsa.org">secretary@bruinegsa.org</a>

 =====================================================================